If you haven’t signed up yet, click here to do so.

-For Example: Craig T. races the Red Shamrock Survivorship Run, 10k at B&B and 25k at The Runner’s Flat.
+For Example: Craig T. races the Red Shamrock Survivorship Run, 10k at B&B and 25k at Swiss Valley.
 His longest race was 25k, thus placing him in the trail division.
-His friend John S. ran the same races as him but ran the 50k option at TRF instead.
+His friend John S. ran the same races as him but ran the 50k option at SV instead.
 John would then be placed in the Ultra division.
 Both of their point totals would be made up of all 3 races they ran.

 In the case of timed events, each runners’ final distance achieved determines whether those points count towards the Trail or Ultra division.
 The winner of a timed event could run enough miles to place his or her points in the Ultra division while another runner could run a shorter distance mileage for the event and would be counted towards the Trail division.

 Gather your running mates and compete in the No Coast Club Division!
 Winning club is forever memorialized on the perpetual traveling club trophy!